How A Dyspraxia Diagnosis Changed My Life

 For as long as I can remember, I’ve always felt stupid.
 It's quite difficult for me to admit this out loud, but it’s a feeling that has been there since I was about 11.
 I have dyspraxia.
 In very simple terms, this means there are lots of things I struggle with.
-Really basic things, that even children are capable of doing: dancing to music, buttoning clothes, riding a bike, catching a ball, walking in a straight line without falling over.
-That last one’s a real pet peeve.
-Even my best friend’s toddler, who hasn’t yet had his second birthday, is more steady on his feet than I am.
+Really basic things, that even six-year-olds are capable of doing: dancing to music, buttoning clothes, riding a bike, catching a ball, walking in a straight line without falling over.
+That last one’s a real bugbear.
+Even my best friend’s toddler – who hasn’t yet had his second birthday – is more steady on his feet than I am.

-Advertisement

 I didn’t grow up knowing I was dyspraxic.
 My problems were only discovered at 21 after I had a mental break down.
 By this point, I’d failed at university because I couldn’t keep track of when and where my classes and exams were and, feeling ashamed, I had left the city I’d grown up in without letting anyone know where I was.
+In my head I was useless – worse than useless – and every-one’s life would be better if I wasn’t in the way ruining things.
+When I left, I genuinely had no intention of returning – I wanted a new life, where no-one knew how much of a failure I was.

-In my head I was useless – worse than useless – and everyone’s life would be better if I weren’t in the way ruining things.
-When I left, I genuinely had no intention of returning – I wanted a new life, where no one knew how much of a failure I was.
+I didn’t grow up knowing I was dyspraxic.
+My problems were only discovered at 21 after I had a mental break down.
+By this point, I’d failed at university because I couldn’t keep track of when and where my classes and exams were and, feeling ashamed, I had left the city I’d grown up in without letting anyone know where I was.
+In my head I was useless – worse than useless – and every-one’s life would be better if I wasn’t in the way ruining things.
+When I left, I genuinely had no intention of returning – I wanted a new life, where no-one knew how much of a failure I was.

+Advertisement

-According to the NHS website, there are a number of symptoms associated with dyspraxia that vary from person to person.
-Alongside problems with coordination, additional symptoms can include difficulties in concentration, difficulties following instructions, poor organization, and memory, alongside behavioral problems and self-esteem issues that arise from the symptoms.
+According to the NHS website, there are a number of symptoms associated with dyspraxia and these vary from person to person.
+Alongside problems with co-ordination, additional symptoms can include difficulties in concentration, difficulties following instructions, poor organisation and memory, alongside behavioural problems and self-esteem issues that arise from the symptoms.
 On top of that, problems with voice and sound control, as well as muscle weakness, can occur in those with dyspraxia.

 “